coollog/couponappnode/README.md

 Install the necessary packages:

-`npm install --save express mongodb jade socket.io mocha stripe`
+`npm install --save express mongodb jade socket.io colors stripe`

 Make sure to have a `config.js` with the following (set your own values in <>):